alea-institute/soli-python/README.md

 ## Learn More

-To learn more about SOLI, its development, and how you can get involved, visit the [SOLI website](https://openlegalstandard.org/) or join the [SOLI community forum](https://openlegalstandard.org/forum/).
+To learn more about SOLI, its development, and how you can get involved, visit the [SOLI website](https://openlegalstandard.org/) or join the [SOLI community forum](https://discourse.openlegalstandard.org/).

----

-SOLI - Connecting legal data with universal standards.